mbrucher/ATK-modelling-lite/README.md

 Pins (voltage) can be:
 * static ('S'), meaning that it is fixed voltage for the simulation,
 * input ('I'), meaning that it is going to be a future input for the simulation,
-* dynamic ('D'), meaning that the state of this pin will be computed by the modeler.
+* dynamic ('D'), meaning that the state of this pin will be computed by the modeller.

 The circuit is first analyzed in steady state before inputs can be driven inside the model.